 Levorphanol may be habit forming, especially with prolonged use.
 Take levorphanol exactly as directed.
 Do not take more of it, take it more often, or take it in a different way than directed by your doctor.
 While taking levorphanol, discuss with your health care provider your pain treatment goals, length of treatment, and other ways to manage your pain.
-Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or if you have or have ever had depression or another mental illness.
+Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, has had an overdose, or has overused prescription medications, or if you have or have ever had depression or another mental illness.
 There is a greater risk that you will overuse levorphanol if you have or have ever had any of these conditions.
 Talk to your health care provider immediately and ask for guidance if you think that you have an opioid addiction or call the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP.

 Levorphanol may cause serious or life-threatening breathing problems, especially during the first 24 to 72 hours of your treatment and any time your dose is increased.
 Your doctor will monitor you carefully during your treatment.
 Your doctor will adjust your dose carefully to control your pain and decrease the risk that you will experience serious breathing problems.
 Tell your doctor if you have or have ever had slowed breathing or asthma.
 Your doctor may tell you not to take levorphanol.
-Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (COPD; a group of lung diseases that includes chronic bronchitis and emphysema), a head injury, or any condition that increases the amount of pressure in your brain.
+Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (COPD; a group of lung diseases that includes chronic bronchitis and emphysema), a head injury, brain tumor, or any condition that increases the amount of pressure in your brain.
 The risk that you will develop breathing problems may be higher if you are an older adult or are weakened or malnourished due to disease.
 If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: slowed breathing, long pauses between breaths, or shortness of breath.

 Taking certain other medications during your treatment with levorphanol may increase the risk that you will experience breathing problems or other serious, life-threatening breathing problems, sedation, or coma.
 Tell your doctor if you are taking or plan to take any of the following medications: benzodiazepines such as alprazolam (Xanax), diazepam (Diastat, Valium), estazolam, flurazepam, lorazepam (Ativan), and triazolam (Halcion); other narcotic pain medications; medications for mental illness or nausea; muscle relaxants; sedatives; sleeping pills; or tranquilizers.
 Your doctor may need to change the dosages of your medications and will monitor you carefully.
 If you take levorphanol with any of these medications and you develop any of the following symptoms, call your doctor immediately or seek emergency medical care immediately: unusual dizziness, lightheadedness, extreme sleepiness, slowed or difficult breathing, or unresponsiveness.
 Be sure that your caregiver or family members know which symptoms may be serious so they can call the doctor or emergency medical care if you are unable to seek treatment on your own.